romeerez/orchid-orm/packages/docs/src/guide/orm-test-factories.md

 ```

 In the argument, you can provide values for columns, functions to generate values,
-and you can use all the nested create methods available for this model.
+and you can use all the nested create methods available for this table.

-In contrast to `build`, additional properties are not allowed here, only the columns of the model.
+In contrast to `build`, additional properties are not allowed here, only the columns of the table.

-The `create` method will automatically look for serial primary keys in the model to omit it from being generated,
+The `create` method will automatically look for serial primary keys in the table to omit it from being generated,
 so the natural sequence of `t.serial().primaryKey()` columns will be preserved.

 ```ts